javier1234559/Javascript_LeetCode/README.md

 # Javascript leetcode

-This is a repo where i practice javascript with leetcode solution
+This is a repo where i practice javascript with leetcode solutions

 ## Table of Contents
 ### Random